ThomasLuypaert/soundscapeR/README.md

 ### 6\.
 Visualizing the soundscape

 At this point we have done the major manipulations on our data, and we are ready to take a look at the soundscape.
-Do do this, the `soundscaper` package contains the highly flexible `heatmapper` function.
+To do this, the `soundscaper` package contains the highly flexible `heatmapper` function.